markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/developer-console.md

 Bundles help in debugging by:

-+ Listing all OSGi bundles deployed to AEM
++ Listing all OSGi bundles deployed to AEM as a Service
 + Listing each OSGi bundle's state; including if they are active or not
 + Providing details into unresolved dependencies that cause OSGi bundles from becoming active